-Taranto: Southen Italy's hidden treasure
+Taranto: Southern Italy's hidden treasure

 Underground chambers

-Historian Nello di Gregorio in one of the old city's underground chambers.
+Historian Nello De Gregorio in one of the old city's underground chambers.

 Jonathan Hawkins/CNN

-Among Di Gregorio's passions are the many underground chambers that weave their way beneath the old city.
+Among De Gregorio's passions are the many underground chambers that weave their way beneath the old city.

 Opening a nondescript door in one of the old city's narrow streets, he takes CNN down a series of dark, subterranean staircases, guided by torchlight through chambers, or hypogea, and tunnels, eventually leading out to the sea.